-The following criteria should be considered when assessing data quality.
-14:
+The following criteria should be considered when assessing data quality: 17

-Accuracy - Data are correct.
-Deviations in data can be explained or are predictable.
-Measurement error is kept to a minimum and within acceptable margins.
 Validity - Data measure the result or outcome it is intended to measure.

 Reliability - Data collected over time are comparable.
-Trends are meaningful and allow for measurements of progress over time.
+Trends are meaningful and allow for measurements of progress overtime.
 Data collection methods and analyses are consistent over time.